Ranykh/Ranykh/README.md

  Data Science & Engineering student at the Technion – Israel Institute of Technology
 Passionate about solving real-world problems using software development, AI, machine learning, and big data systems
 Skilled in Python, Databricks, AWS, and building scalable ML pipelines
-Currently looking for opportunities to build and analyse impactful solutions

 ---